American Suite: Analysis and reception

-As is often the case with Dvořák, the orchestral version gives the work a new breath.
+As is often the case with Dvořák, the orchestral version gives the work a new breadth.
 The cyclic aspects of Dvořák's composition are apparent in that the main theme of the first movement recurs during the conclusion of the work.
 This opening theme is marked by his American-influenced style.
 It is difficult to determine whether it comes from the typical folk music of the New World or simply from the music of the Czech emigrants, which Dvořák liked to listen to during his stay in the United States.

 This mix of American influence with Slavic tradition is also perceptible in the rhythm of the alla polacca third movement, and in the last movement's themes native to the Far East, played by flute and oboe in unison, where the orchestra passes easily from the minor theme to the major one.

 Far from any exoticism, the art of Dvořák's orchestral work is in the field of pure music, and it is undoubtedly for this reason that Brahms appreciated it.
 Even in New York, when Dvořák encouraged his pupils to work on their own folk melodies, it was authentic recreation of popular folk music that he called for.